 For video chat and conferencing, no one has been able to conquer Skype.
 Skype is free to call anyone around the world and provides an easy-to-use platform for conferencing up to 25 people, sending photos or documents, and sharing screens.
 There’s no other video chat software that a small business needs.

-Combining customer resource management (CRM) and employee communication, Addappt makes it easy for you and anyone in your system (provided they also use the app) to easily update their information.
+Aiding your CRM and employee communication, Addappt makes it easy for you and anyone in your system (provided they also use the app) to easily update their information.
 Addappt can be used for small businesses that have a loyal group of customers.
 It allows you to communicate in a more personal and interactive way than through email or SMS messaging, while also serving as your team communication platform.

 Buffer facilitates your social media communication in one easy stop.
 You can quickly schedule posts for weeks and customize them for each network.
 It’s simple to change the timing or order, and Buffer provides detailed analytics on your social performance.

-While Addappt is a bit of a hybrid, there are more powerful solutions available for great customer resource management.
+While Addappt is a bit of a hybrid, there are more powerful solutions available for great customer relationship management.
 These keep your contact organized and segment different types of customers, allowing you to better target your marketing campaigns and overall communication.

 User-friendly with high customization, Insightly is one of the most popular CRM software out there.
 It’s built distinctly for small businesses and can also manage tasks and projects.